krother/dungeon_explorer/chapters/walls.rst

 .. hint::

     Run the game.
-You should see that the player cannot move into walls any mor.
+You should see that the player cannot move into walls any more.

 Extra: Fountain